ianmhuff/auto-translate/README.md

 ==== CAUTION ====

-The script will (should) indiscriminately and irrevocably modify any files it finds in the directory it is run in.
-I might add some kind of safety/guardrails later but for now there is nothing.
+The script will (should) indiscriminately and irrevocably modify any .txt, .c, or .rs files it finds in the directory it is run in.
+I might add some kind of additional safety/guardrails later but for now there is nothing else.
 I also make no guarantees that there isn't something, like, horribly wrong with the implementation of searching for files.

 I have literally only tested it on one computer, in a directory which contains auto-translate.py, a copy of a fresh status script, and nothing else.
 Run it at your own peril and all that.